 Confirm any payment offered

 Make sure you confirm what payment will be made to the Creator when the Project is completed.
 It’s a Creator’s responsibility to make sure they’re happy with any payment offered, and that it covers any expenses they may incur, before accepting the invitation to work on the Project.
 It’s also worth agreeing up front how and when that payment will be made.

 Agree ownership of what will be created

-If ownership of what is created through the project is important to you then you should agree that ownership in writing up front.
-Intellectual property is a very complicated subject and we recommend you get qualified legal advice if you’re not sure of your position before you start work on a project.
+If ownership of what is created through the Project is important to you then you should agree that ownership in writing up front.
+Intellectual property is a complicated subject and we recommend you get qualified legal advice if you’re not sure of your position before you start work on a Project.
 See our FAQs for some tips (but remember we’re not legal experts here at Createxplore).

 Agree any important dates

 We recommend you share a rough plan of when the work will be done.
 Include any dates you need to stick to.